 Section Three – Match Times

-- Scheduled match times are forfeit times.
+- Scheduled match start times are forfeit times.

 Section Four – Service